 For an even better view, check out the outdoor observation deck during warm-weather months for a 360-degree view of downtown.

-Pro tip: The steps of the Capitol are a great place to enjoy a scone, Stella's Hot & Spicy Cheese Bread or other snack while perusing the Dane County Farmers' Market, the largest producer-only farmers' market in the country.
+Pro tip: The steps of the Capitol are a great place to enjoy a picnic while perusing the Dane County Farmers' Market, the largest producer-only farmers' market in the country.

 Three things are certain in this world: death, taxes and you should never drive your car on State Street.
 This pedestrian-friendly mile connecting the Capitol and the UW–Madison campus is iconic.
 Known for its restaurants, shops, public art and fantastic people-watching, State Street is a great place to get a great taste of Madison culture.